Mexico and Vietnam benefit from the «China plus one» model, in which China-dependent companies add a non-Chinese supplier.

 Another case in point is Vietnam.
 Its structural macro history is compelling: Vietnam remains a high-growth country driven by external sources such as exports and manufacturing, and its strong human and financial capital allow it to be one of the few countries that continues to globalize in a de-globalizing world.

-In addition, Morgan Stanley Institutional Fund notes that a growing consumer class is emerging, with the middle class expected to add around 37 million new consumers by 2030.
+Morgan Stanley Institutional Fund highlights the rise of a growing consumer class.
+By 2030, the middle class is expected to gain approximately 37 million new consumers.

 Asia